Note: PPC and Paid Media are, essentially, the same thing.

 PPC campaigns typically reach performance within 90 days.
-Whilst the effects of PPC are immediate (you’ll see your ads, you’ll get traffic, you’ll get conversions), it takes time to optimize and refine them to reach peak performance.
-Consider all the factors at play such as target audiences, keywords, ad creative, landing pages, calls to action, devices, time of day, day of the week, target gender, target income-level, target marital status and much more.
-They all have different performance characteristics, and the optimization process is all about building data and honing in on your sweet spots.
+Whilst the effects of PPC are immediate (you’ll see your ads, you’ll get traffic, you’ll get conversions), it takes time to optimise and refine them to reach peak performance.
+Consider all the factors at play such as target audiences, keywords, ad creative, landing pages, calls to action, devices, time of day, day of week, target gender, target income-level, target marital status and much more; they all have different performance characteristics and the process of optimisation is all about building data and honing in on your sweet spots.

 PPC campaigns are very forecastable, meaning it’s possible to research the potential for a campaign’s reach.
-It is also possible to examine the potential cost of that reach.
+It is also possible to research the potential cost of that reach.
 Then you simply work out your minimum viable budget, which refers to how much you have to spend to reach a meaningful amount of your total potential audience.
-Alternatively, you might want to be more aggressive and budget for a more significant portion of the possible audience sooner.
+Alternatively, you might want to be more aggressive and budget for a larger portion of the potential audience sooner.

 What if I get my PPC strategy wrong?

-It is probable that even with the best expertise in the world, elements of your strategy will be ‘wrong,’ and that’s OK, as long as you know how to monitor and tweak things appropriately to get maximum ad dollars in the right place.
+It is quite probable that even with the best expertise in the world, elements of your strategy will be ‘wrong’, and that’s OK, as long as you know how to monitor and tweak things appropriately to get maximum ad dollars in the right place.

 If you get it completely wrong, catch it before it gets out of hand and change direction, and be thankful for the learning (after all, knowing what not to do is often as valuable as knowing what to do).